thesocialdev/planecrash_challenge/readme.md

 - Improve documentation
 - Implement some diff checker to make possible multiple concurrent edits
 - User a web editor to edit the article

+## Feedbacks?

+Thank you for reviewing this code.
+I am open to any kind feedback that can help me improve my skills for the future.
+If you have some please [email me](mailto:mateusbatistasantos@gmail.com)